 Killam increases the value of its portfolio by increasing revenue and managing expenses.
 To achieve NOI growth, Killam must manage three critical factors: occupancy, rental rates and operating costs.
-Killam focuses on providing superior employee training and customer service, using technology and analytics to drive leasing and marketing, and completing unit renovations and repositionings to maximize revenue on unit turnover.
+Killam focuses on providing superior employee training and customer service, using technology and analytics to drive leasing and marketing.
+Completing unit renovations and repositionings to maximize revenue on unit turnover where the economic return supports the capital investment.
 Operating cost management is focused on energy efficiencies, technology investments, economies of scale, risk management, and staff and tenant education.

-Killam has increased same property NOI by an average of 4.2% per annum over the last five years.
-Killam's same property portfolio in 2022 represents properties owned during comparable 2022 and 2021 periods(1).
+Killam has increased same property NOI by an average of 4.8% per annum over the last five years.
+Killam's same property portfolio in 2023 represents properties owned during comparable 2023 and 2022 periods(1).